Application is now closed.

 - November Tan, Urban Planner and Founder of The Leafmonkey Workshop

 - Marcus Tay, Sustainability Manager

 - Nurture a core group of youth (19 to 29 years old) with a holistic view of sustainability issues in Singapore

 - Inspire them to be sustainability champions and leaders in the public, private and NGO sectors

 - Support them to stay committed to the sustainability cause for the long-term

 - Help them to ask the right questions and find answers

-- Open to Singaporeans from 19-35 years old
+- Open to Singaporeans and PRs from 19 to 29 years old

-- Applicants should fill in the application form and submit the form and your resume by 4 Jan 2015
+- Applicants should fill in the application form and submit it by 10 Jan 2016

 - Shortlisted applicants will be notified for an interview